When The Devil Came to Georgia, Vermont – Part 1 : The Vermont Extended Universe

 “That thief,” I add.

-“Might as well kidnapper too.
-Because the next night, he and other men he hired went into the pine barrens.
+“Might as well call him a kidnapper too, because the next night, he and other men he hired went into the pine barrens.
 It was dark and scary.
 But they were ready.
 Flint played the music box.
 The song echoed into the woods.
 It was not long before he could hear the winged beast circling the sky above them.
 The men started freaking out.
 It landed some ways from Jeremiah.
-While he was out in the open the other men were hiding behind trees.
+While he was out in the open the other men hid behind trees.
 The area was lit only by a single torch.”

-I was on the edge of my seat, completely engrossed.
-Alex’s voice had taken on a hypnotic quality.
+I was on the edge of my seat entranced.

-“Holy mackerel,” I said, realizing I had been holding my breath.
+“Holy mackerel,” I blurted, realizing I’d been holding my breath.

-Alex nodded, a grin spreading across his face.
+Alex nodded, grinning.
 “Right?
 Flint was a legend.”

 “So was the Jersey Devil ever shown publicly?”
 I asked.

 Alex shook his head.
 “No. It was supposed to be.
-The brothers paid Flint a fortune and paid him more to be the Devil’s minder on the road, but they knew they had to get the beast out of the country.
-Head to Montreal, then to Europe.
+The brothers paid Flint a fortune and gave him more to be the Devil’s minder on the road, but they knew they had to get the beast out of the country.
+The plan was to head to Montreal, then to Europe.
 Build up the excitement and figure out the best way to show the devil here.
 They needed a plan and some space.”

 “So that’s what was in the armored train car?”
 I said, the pieces finally starting to fit together.